-The Board has delegated certain of its responsibilities to two standing committees which meet regularly and have specific roles and responsibilities as defined by the Board.
+The Board has delegated certain of its responsibilities to three standing committees which meet regularly and have specific roles and responsibilities as defined by the Board.
 These committees must be made up solely of non-management directors, a majority of whom are independent of management as determined under applicable securities legislation.
-Both the Audit and Risk Committee and the Corporate Governance and Compensation Committee as currently constituted are composed entirely of independent directors.
+Each of the Audit Committee, Risk Committee and the Corporate Governance and Compensation Committee as currently constituted are composed entirely of independent directors.

-Audit and Risk Committee
+Audit Committee

-The Audit and Risk Committee assists the Board in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosures.
-Specific responsibilities and duties of the Audit and Risk Committee include reviewing the Company's annual and interim consolidated financial statements, annual and interim management's discussion and analysis and press releases relating to them before dissemination to the public; assessing the Company's accounting policies including discussing the appropriateness of such policies with management and the Company's external auditors; reviewing the systems of internal controls to ensure integrity in the financial reporting of the Company; assisting management to identify the Company's principal business risks; approving risk management policies that establish the appropriate approval levels for decisions and other checks and balances to manage risk; satisfying itself that policies are in place to manage the risks to which the Company is external auditors' plans for evaluating and testing the Company's internal financial controls; and overseeing the Company's external auditors including approving the external auditors' terms of engagement.
-Members of the Audit and Risk Committee are appointed annually by the Board.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosures.
+Specific responsibilities and duties of the Audit Committee include reviewing the Company's annual and interim consolidated financial statements, annual and interim management's discussion and analysis and press releases relating to them before dissemination to the public; assessing the Company's accounting policies including discussing the appropriateness of such policies with management and the Company's external auditors; reviewing the systems of internal controls to ensure integrity in the financial reporting of the Company; reviewing the external auditors' plans for evaluating and testing the Company's internal financial controls; and overseeing the Company's external auditors including approving the external auditors' terms of engagement.
+Members of the Audit Committee are appointed annually by the Board.
 The committee has full access to staff and resources.
 At all committee meetings, a portion of the meeting is held without management present to allow a more open discussion.

-Assuming all director nominees are re-elected or elected at the Meeting, it is expected that the members of the Audit and Risk Committee will be Terry Lyons (Chair), Michael Auerbach, Shannon Eusey and Cindy Tripp.
+Assuming all director nominees are re-elected or elected at the Meeting, it is expected that the members of the Audit Committee will be Terry Lyons (Chair), Michael Auerbach, Shannon Eusey and Cindy Tripp.
 Each of them are financially literate; that is, they are able to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
-All of the members of the Audit and Risk Committee are independent of management as determined under applicable securities legislation.
-The Audit and Risk Committee met five times in the period from April 1, 2023 to the date of this Circular.
+All of the members of the Audit Committee are independent of management as determined under applicable securities legislation.
+The Audit Committee met five times in the period from April 1, 2024 to the date of this Circular.

-The Audit and Risk Committee has adopted terms of reference which specifically defines the roles and responsibilities of the Audit and Risk Committee.
-The Audit and Risk Committee has direct communication channels with the external auditors, Global Head of Internal Audit, the Chief Financial Officer and senior finance staff and discusses and reviews issues with each of them on a regular basis.
+The Audit Committee has adopted terms of reference which specifically defines the roles and responsibilities of the Audit Committee.
+The Audit Committee has direct communication channels with the external auditors, Global Head of Internal Audit, the Chief Financial Officer and senior finance staff and discusses and reviews issues with each of them on a regular basis.

-The Audit and Risk Committee is responsible to ensure management has designed and implemented an effective system of internal control.
+The Audit Committee is responsible to ensure management has designed and implemented an effective system of internal control.

-The external auditors are recommended by the Audit and Risk Committee and appointed annually by the Company's shareholders.
-They report directly to the Audit and Risk Committee.
-After consultation with management, the Audit and Risk Committee is responsible for setting the external auditors' compensation.
-The external auditors attend each meeting of the Audit and Risk Committee, and a portion of each meeting is held without the presence of management.
-The Audit and Risk Committee reviews and approves annually the external auditors' audit plan and must approve any non-audit work by the external auditors.
-The policies for engagement of non-audit services also permit the chair of the Audit and Risk Committee to approve minor expenditures on non-audit services between meetings of the Audit and Risk Committee.
-The Chief Financial Officer and senior finance and risk management staff attend each meeting of the Audit and Risk Committee.
-The Audit and Risk Committee reviews and approves annually the internal audit plan.
+The external auditors are recommended by the Audit Committee and appointed annually by the Company's shareholders.
+They report directly to the Audit Committee.
+After consultation with management, the Audit Committee is responsible for setting the external auditors' compensation.
+The external auditors attend each meeting of the Audit Committee, and a portion of each meeting is held without the presence of management.
+The Audit Committee reviews and approves annually the external auditors' audit plan and must approve any non-audit work by the external auditors.
+The policies for engagement of non-audit services also permit the chair of the Audit Committee to approve minor expenditures on non-audit services between meetings of the Audit Committee.
+The Chief Financial Officer and senior finance and risk management staff attend each meeting of the Audit Committee.
+The Audit Committee reviews and approves annually the internal audit plan.